Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Introduction

-In our research, we used state-of-the-art translation models to make it easier to translate different regional dialects into Bangla.
-Additionally, we developed a system to identify the specific regions associated with the text in our corpus.
-In essence, our work has made several noteworthy contributions, which can be summarized as follows: \begin{itemize} \item We created a comprehensive dataset, including: \begin{itemize} \item 2,500 samples for Bangla, Banglish, and English each. \item 12,500 samples for regional Bangla dialects and regional Banglish dialects each. \item 12,500 samples for region detection. \end{itemize} \item We validated the dataset using Cohen's Kappa and Fleiss's Kappa. \item We applied cosine similarity to quantitatively assess variations and similarities among Bangla regional dialects and standard Bangla language. \item We employed machine translation evaluation metrics for assessing the quality of machine translation output, including: Character Error Rate (CER), Word Error Rate (WER), Bilingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), and Metric for Evaluation of Translation with Explicit ORdering (METEOR) \item We utilized performance metrics, including Accuracy, Precision, Recall, F1 score, and Log loss for the region detection task. \end{itemize}
+\item We created a comprehensive dataset, including: \begin{itemize} \item 2,500 samples for Bangla, Banglish, and English each. \item 12,500 samples for regional Bangla dialects and regional Banglish dialects each. \item 12,500 samples for region detection. \end{itemize} \item We validated the dataset using Cohen's Kappa and Flei\-ss's Kappa. \item We applied cosine similarity to quantitatively assess variations and similarities among Bangla regional dialects and the standard Bangla language. \item We proposed two novel models: \textbf{DialectBanglaT5}, designed for translating regional dialects into standard Bangla, and \textbf{DialectBanglaBERT}, aimed at identifying the specific regions associated with dialectal text.

+\item We employed machine translation evaluation metrics for assessing the quality of machine translation output, including: Character Error Rate (CER), Word Error Rate (WER), Bilingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (R\-OUGE), and Metric for Evaluation of Translation with Explicit ORdering (METEOR) \item We utilized performance metrics, including Accuracy, Precision, Recall, F1 score, and Log loss for the region detection task. \item In our experiments, DialectBanglaT5 clearly outperformed both mT5 and BanglaT5 on each metrics, and DialectBanglaBERT beat BanglaBERT and mBERT on each metrics. \end{itemize}